This article was written for Pet Guardian Angels of America by Kari Oakley

 licensed.
 Those tend to be more like resorts.
 If you can find one in your area, great.
 If not,

 you’re better off finding a pet sitter, preferably one who can stay in your home.
 However, if your

 dog has difficulty adjusting to new people, you may want to consult with your veterinarian for

 Again, it doesn’t really take that much to keep your dog happy and healthy.
 Some simple medical and hygiene maintenance with adequate food and shelter are all your dog really needs to live a good, long life.
-Here you can find help if you are looking for architectural downlights manufactured per construction regulations.
+When looking for the best workers compensation lawyers in CA, visit California Workers Compensation Lawyers website.
 Since dogs are loyal and dependent on their owners, your dog also wouldn’t thrive without you.
 After all, it’s not the physical structure of the home that can feed or stimulate the dog.
 Dogs also tend to fall ill if allowed to be sedentary and if alone for long periods of time.

 Kari Oakley gained a love for fitness and animals as a young girl in Wisconsin.
 She spent each summer on some type of adventure, either a day at the lake with her family or just hiking with her friends.
 She took her love for fitness with her through college to get her degree in Kinesiology (Exercise Science).
 She has been working as a personal trainer/life coach in the Chicago area for the past 3 years.
 She has recently decided to share her passions with lower income schools in Chicago to help children develop a knowledge and love for fitness.
 When Kari started working with the kids in Chicago, she decided she wanted to share her knowledge and passion with as many people as possible.
 She has been freelance writing alongside ever since.